The Northern Realm

 The Altori Rebellion (This part contains retellings from actual survivors of the uprising.)

 The altori lived in peace for over 17 years after the iceori arrival, but over time an uneasiness began to loom over the empire.
 About ten years previous, Inceptus had decided that his brother, Felkros, should rule along side him.
 He called the new government a “diarchy”.
 Ever since, both he and his brother were seen less and less in public, eventually disappearing completely, refusing meetings and summonings by the other lords.
 All communication with the rulers was cut off.
-This strange silence of the diarchs sparked the curiosity of a certain knight, Sir Georgar, a young wyverndalian who had been in Inceptus’ service as an advisor.
+This strange silence of the diarchs sparked the curiosity of a certain young knight, Sir Georgar Shocklord, the newly appointed battle-commander of Altor.

 The shocked knight decided to act, so he took the diligord with the royal mark on it and pocketed it, only to be interrupted by the sudden entrance of Inceptus himself.